 Leland Stanford was one of the directors of the Central Pacific Railroad.
 Stanford’s brother-in-law David Hewes provided the Last Spike for the ceremony at Promontory Summit.
 Years later, it was discovered Hewes also ordered a second, identical golden Last Spike, now called the “Lost Spike.”

-The best location to see the Last Spike is the excellent California State Railroad Museum in Old Sacramento.
-Acquired from David Hewes descendants in 2005, the golden spike is on display in the museum.
-Find the spike, along with the “Last Spike” painting (above), just behind the big black Southern Pacific cab-forward locomotive in the museum.
+The “Lost Spike” golden spike is on display in the excellent California State Railroad Museum in Old Sacramento.
+Find the Lost Spike, along with the “Last Spike” painting (above), just behind the big black Southern Pacific cab-forward locomotive in the museum.

 Books to read about building the transcontinental railroad: